pooltogether/v4-docs/docs/design/LiquidationPairs.md

 Let's reframe yield liquidation in terms of swaps.
 These are the two sides to the swap:

-- The protocol is swapping yield for POOL (protocol wants prize tokens)
+- The protocol is swapping yield for POOL (protocol wants POOL)
 - Users are swapping POOL for yield (users want to arbitrage yield)

 When you swap with an AMM, you are shifting token liquidity.
 A swap adds tokens to one side and removes tokens from the other: